as224/metabolomics/README.md

 #### 2. Download Additional Files

-In the "input_files" folder, also download the following folder from the provided source:
+In the `metabolomics/input_files` folder, also download the following folder from the provided source:

 - **UKB_array_SVD_eigen90_extraction Folder:**
   - Download from: [UKB_array_SVD_eigen90_extraction](https://www.dropbox.com/s/fuvpwsf6r8tjd6c/UKB_array_SVD_eigen90_extraction.tar.gz?dl=0)
-  - Save the entire folder "UKB_array_SVD_eigen90_extraction" in the "input_files" folder.
+  - Save the entire folder "UKB_array_SVD_eigen90_extraction" in the `metabolomics/input_files` folder.
   - You can use another refence panel here, if needed.
 Just adjust the path in run_wrangling.R and run_hdl.R.

 #### 3. Clone the Proper HDL GitHub Repository